 It is not just an aesthetic question

-astrophysicist Darren Baskill of the University of Sussex in the UK warns: "If we can see them with the naked eye it is likely that they will be quite annoying even for the next generation of large ground-based telescopes".
+The astrophysicist Darren Baskill of the University of Sussex in the UK warns: "if we can see them with the naked eye it is likely that they will be quite annoying even for the next generation of large ground-based telescopes".
 Like the Large Synoptic Survey Telescope in Chile.
-Every image of the sky would be “polluted” by thousands of fictitious stars ”.
+Every image of the sky would be "polluted" by thousands of fictitious stars ".
 Even radio telescopes would have difficulty receiving signals.

 In his first statements Musk makes it known not to ignore the problem, and to evaluate with the Starlink team solutions to make his satellites less reflective, perhaps changing the height of the orbit.